SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

 ### Systematic Theologians
 6. **Systematic Theologians**:
    - **Conclusion**: <span style="font-weight:bold;color:ForestGreen;">Agree.</span> While caution is advised against the potential pitfalls of systematic theology, it is acknowledged that a non-sectarian approach, **devoid** of promoting divisive *'isms* (e.g., Calvinism, Arminianism, [Chaferanism](https://sevenshepherd.github.io/free-grace-theology/)), could be preferable.
 Such a work, if it existed and maintained fidelity to sound biblical doctrine, would offer valuable frameworks for understanding complex theological concepts without the risk of doctrinal division.
 This perspective highlights the importance of humility and openness to differing theological perspectives while emphasizing the ultimate authority of Scripture.
 The article's caution against becoming overly indoctrinated by any single theological system **is wise**.
+   - The conclusion emphasizes rejecting man-made teachings and frameworks that might overshadow the teachings of Christ and sound biblical doctrine.
+It critiques systematic theologies, eschatological systems, and interpretive frameworks such as [dispensationalism](https://sevenshepherd.github.io/dispensationalism/), covenant theology, and replacement theology for potentially promoting human wisdom over divine revelation (scripture).
+The call to "stop indoctrinating" underscores a desire to return to a purer form of Christianity, focused solely on scriptural authority without the influence of human-constructed systems.
+This perspective aligns with a strong emphasis on biblical primacy and a caution against elevating human interpretations to the level of divine truth.

 <!-- - While systematic theology offers valuable frameworks for understanding complex theological concepts and organizing biblical teachings coherently, **caution is advised** against rigid interpretations and sectarianism associated with various *'isms* within theological systems (e.g., Calvinism, Arminianism, [Chaferanism](https://sevenshepherd.github.io/free-grace-theology/)).
 The article's caution against becoming overly indoctrinated by any single theological system **is wise**, emphasizing the importance of humility and openness to differing perspectives.
 While acknowledging the potential pitfalls, it's important not to overlook the contributions of systematic theology to Christian thought. -->